louishenrifranc/Tensorflow-Cheatsheet/README.md

 Another way, of computing the moving variable, is to do in place in the graph, is to set ```updates_collections=None```.
 The trainable boolean can be a placeholder, so that depending on the feeding dictionnary, the computation in the batch norm layer will be different

-# Preprocessing examples with Queues
+# Preprocessing examples with Queues and tf.contrib.Dataset
+## Old Way
 It is possible to load data directly from numpy arrays, however it is best practise to use protobuf tensorflow formats such as ```tf.Example``` or ```tf.SequenceExample```.
 However, it is very verbose, but allows reusability, and really split between the model and the data preprocessing